 College of Education and Health Professions

 - Admission Requirements

 - Learning Outcomes

 - Program of Study

 - 4 Year Course Schedule

 CSU Nursing Facts:

-- There are more than 1,000 health science majors focusing on nursing and nursing majors and the numbers continue to increase.
+- There are more than 1,000 pre-nursing and nursing majors and the numbers continue to increase.

 - Our students pass the NCLEX, the national nursing licensure exam, at rates well above national average.

 - Our faculty provides hands-on experiences to our students.
 All of our professors are clinical experts in the area in which they teach.